nophead/NopSCADlib/gallery/readme.md

 <a name="TOP"></a>
 ## SunBot
-A solar tracker to keep solar powerbanks pointing at the sun.
+A solar tracker to keep a solar panel pointing at the sun.

 ![](SunBot.png)